PeterWangIntel/crosswalk-website/Create-sample-app-with-crosswalk-cordova-android.md

 ### Importing a Crosswalk-based Cordova Android Project into Eclipse

 1. Import Crosswalk-based Cordova Android and XWalkCoreLibrary library projects by File > Import... > Existing Android Code Into Workspace.
-Point to /path/to/crosswalk-cordova-android/framework and click Finish. **Notice**: if you see error messages as "[2014-02-24 08:58:56 - xwalk_core_library] R.java was modified manually!
-Reverting to generated version!", you may need to turn-off Project > Automatically Build as workaround.
-Please track the bug [XWALK-1036](https://crosswalk-project.org/jira/browse/XWALK-1036).
+Point to /path/to/crosswalk-cordova-android/framework and click Finish.
 2. Build xwalk_core_library and Cordova project by right clicking on each project then choose Build Project.
 3. Import the generated project by File > Import... > Existing Android Code.
 Point to the generated app path.
 4. Right click on the project root: Run as > Run Configurations